Sex Discrimination Act

 - intersex status

 - sexual orientation

 - marital or relationship status - whether a person is single, married, widowed, divorced, separated or living in a de facto relationship

 - family responsibilities - an employee's duty to care for or support a dependent child or immediate family member (only in dismissal cases).

 The Sex Discrimination Act also makes sexual harassment unlawful.

 Sexual harassment is sexual behaviour which makes a person, with reason feel offended, afraid or humiliated.

-Sexual harassment complaints under the federal Sex Discrimination Act cannot be made against people working in the South Australian public service.
-Men who do not work for trading corporations, for example partnerships or sole traders, cannot make sex discrimination claims under the Sex Discrimination Act.
+Sexual harassment complaints under the Federal Sex Discrimination Act cannot be made against people working in the South Australian public service.
+People who do not work for trading corporations, for example partnerships or sole traders, cannot make sex discrimination claims under the Sex Discrimination Act.
 In these cases, complaints should be made under the Equal Opportunity Act 1984 (SA).